CumulusNetworks/docs/content/cumulus-netq-32/Monitor-Virtual-Network-Overlays/Monitor-the-EVPN-Service.md

 ### View Service Status Summary

-You can view a summary of the EVPN service from the following:
+You can view a summary of the EVPN service from the NetQ UI or the NetQ CLI.

 {{< tabs "TabID26" >}}